bahanonu/ciatah/docs/docs/help_issues.md

 - On Windows, you can change the start-up folder as below or in general see https://www.mathworks.com/help/matlab/matlab_env/matlab-startup-folder.html.
 ![image](https://user-images.githubusercontent.com/5241605/64047075-94f63200-cb22-11e9-890b-6b43db669412.png)

 - `java.opts` increases the amount of memory allocated so that Java doesn't run out when using Miji to load movies.
-To change the amount of memory allocated (calciumImagingAnalysis sets to 7 Gb by default), change the below to a higher or lower number, e.g. 9 Gb would be `-Xmx9000m`.
+To change the amount of memory allocated ({{ site.name }} sets to 7 Gb by default), change the below to a higher or lower number, e.g. 9 Gb would be `-Xmx9000m`.
 ```Java
 -Xmx7000m
 ```